 Mechanical engineers research, design, test, manufacture, and operate products ranging from automobiles to rocket engines.
 They have tremendous flexibility, working in every type of industry, in jobs ranging from research and development to manufacturing and operations.
 Mechanical engineers also work in product design, procurement, technical sales, and management.
 Graduates enter a wide variety of industries such as health care, energy, military, transportation, consumer products, and sports/recreation.
 A mechanical engineering education is also an excellent preparation for careers such as technical management, business law, patent attorney and technical sales.

 The educational objectives of the Penn State Berks Mechanical Engineering Program are to produce graduates who, within three years of graduation, are able to:

-- Be employed as a practicing engineer in fields such as design, research, development, testing, and manufacturing
+A. Be employed as a practicing engineer in fields such as design, research, development, testing, and manufacturing.

-- Assume positions of leadership and responsibility within an organization
+B. Be on the path to assume positions of leadership and responsibility within an organization.

 C. Progress through advanced degree or certificate programs in engineering, business, and other professionally related fields.

 - Students have an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.